How to Sanitize RV Freshwater Tank & Lines (7 Easy Steps)

 What You’ll Need

-• Bleach: This common household item is the main ingredient for sanitizing your RV tank.
+• Bleach: Household bleach is the main ingredient for sanitizing your RV tank.
 It’s a powerful disinfectant capable of killing bacteria, mold, and other harmful microorganisms that may be lurking in your water system.
 Ensure you use plain liquid bleach without any added fragrances or other special ingredients.

-• Measuring Cup: A measuring cup is essential for ensuring you use the correct amount of bleach.
+• Measuring Cup: A measuring cup is essential for using the correct amount of bleach.
 Too much bleach can damage your RV’s water system, while too little may not effectively sanitize the tank.

-• Large Pitcher: A large pitcher is useful for mixing the bleach and water before adding the solution to your tank.
+• Large Pitcher: A large pitcher or bucket with a pour spout is useful for mixing the bleach and water before adding the solution to your tank.
 This helps ensure the bleach is properly diluted and evenly distributed throughout the tank.

 • Rubber Gloves: To protect your skin from the bleach.

-• Funnel: To pour the bleach/water mixture into your freshwater tank.
+• Funnel (Optional): To pour the bleach/water mixture into your freshwater tank if you’re not drawing the sanitizing solution in using the water pump.

 Step 1: Prepare Your Water Heater and Pump

 1. Turn Off the Water Heater: Begin by switching off your water heater.
 To avoid damaging the tank, make sure to run hot water from your taps for about one to two minutes.
-This action helps to eliminate any hot water from the system and allows the water heater to cool down before the draining process commences.
+This action helps eliminate any hot water from the system and allows the water heater to cool down before draining.

-2. Disable Your Water Pump: Also, remember to turn off your water pump.
+2. Disable Your Water Pump: Remember to turn off your water pump.
 To ensure complete water drainage, open all the faucets in your RV.

 Step 2: Drain the Fresh Water From the System